 If your stomach is a’rumbling after climbing up to The Peak, then pop into this quirky restaurant for a hearty meal of Southern and Cajun-style seafood.
 Made in the spirit of the 1994 movie Forrest Gump, Bubba Gump Shrimp Co. is designed like a seaside shack and decked out in photos and memorabilia from the hit film.

-But whether or not you are a devoted Forrest Gump fans, the mouth-watering Southern fried shrimp ($169), jambalaya ($188), and New Orleans shrimp with jasmine rice ($198) will be enough to make you squeal in delight.
-Food aside, Bubba Gump’s stellar cocktail menu also has a few nods to the names of Southern states, such as the gin-spiked Georgia peach iced tea ($99) and the rum-based Louisiana lemonade ($99).
+But whether or not you are a devoted Forrest Gump fans, the mouth-watering Southern fried shrimp, jambalaya, and New Orleans shrimp with jasmine rice will be enough to make you squeal in delight.
+Food aside, Bubba Gump’s stellar cocktail menu also has a few nods to the names of Southern states, such as the gin-spiked Georgia peach iced tea and the rum-based Louisiana lemonade.

 Don’t expect much in terms of décor and ambience, but for a quick, fuss-free fix of Southern fried chicken, Popeyes is your go-to spot.
-Ubiquitous as a fast-food chain in the United States, its Hong Kong counterpart occupies an unassuming spot in the basement of a small shopping mall, but it still slings some of the tastiest Louisiana-style fried chicken ($52), wings ($55), and tenders ($62) around.
+Ubiquitous as a fast-food chain in the United States, its lesser-known Hong Kong counterpart occupies an unassuming spot in the basement of a small Mong Kok shopping mall, but it still slings some of the tastiest Louisiana-style fried chicken, wings, and tenders around.

 Popeyes checks all the boxes for the perfect fried chicken: crunchy skin, juicy meat, and bursting with flavour—thanks to a 12-hour marination process in a robust Louisiana Cajun seasoning.
-In addition to fried bird, Popeyes also pays special attention to their sides: try either the Cajun fries ($16), popcorn shrimp ($25), or buttermilk biscuit ($15)—we guarantee you‘ll be coming back for more!
+In addition to fried bird, Popeyes also pays special attention to their sides: try the Cajun fries, popcorn shrimp, and buttermilk biscuit.